 Computer threats are always evolving and even the most proficient programmers and web developers can miss security vulnerabilities since their job is to create a functional project rather than prioritize mitigation of threats.

-OWASP is the main organization that sets the guidelines for secure coding.
+OWASP is the main organization that sets secure coding standards.

 OWASP-approved training by role is a valuable investment for your IT talent.